 The Dean of Students/Associate Vice Chancellor for Student Affairs and Inclusive Excellence or designee will notify the student in writing of the decision within five (5) business days of the receipt of the student's request unless the University can show good cause for the delay.
-If Associate Vice Chancellor for Student Affairs and Inclusive Excellence or designee approves the request for permission to return, the Associate Vice Chancellor for Student Affairs and Inclusive Excellence or designee may approve with the inclusion of additional recommendations or requirements.
+If Associate Vice Chancellor for Student Affairs and Inclusive Excellence or designee approves the request for permission to return, the Associate Vice Chancellor for Student Affairs and Inclusion of additional recommendations or requirements.